artag/Training/Notes_Grokking_Simplicity/Part1_2.md

 **Length** `.length`

 This contains the number of elements in the array.
-It’s not a method, so don’t use parentheses.
+It's not a method, so don't use parentheses.

 ```js